-(AP) State-owned Air China says half-year profit rose 10 percent as foreign currency gains more than made up for declining passenger and cargo revenue.
+(AP) State-owned Air China's half-year profit rose 10 percent as foreign currency gains more than made up for declining passenger and cargo revenue.

-The Beijing-based airline said late Tuesday that profit margins in the air passenger business shrank as competition intensified in China's fast-growing air travel market, the world's second biggest, while the air cargo market was weak.
+The Beijing-based airline said late Tuesday that profit margins in the passenger business shrank as competition intensified in China's fast-growing air travel market, the world's second biggest, while the air cargo market remained weak.

-Air China made 1.12 billion yuan in foreign currency gains as China's currency strengthened against the dollar.
+The airline made 1.12 billion yuan in foreign currency gains as China's currency strengthened against the dollar.
 The yuan, which is not freely convertible into foreign currencies, has gained 1.8 percent this year.

-Profitability at Chinese airlines is affected to a large degree by currency fluctuations because they mostly get revenue in yuan, expenses for jet fuel and new airplanes are priced in dollars.
+Profitability at Chinese airlines is affected to a large degree by currency fluctuations because while they mostly earn revenue in yuan, expenses for jet fuel and new airplanes are priced in dollars.